 New to bank

-Get 1.7% cashback on nearly anything including Grab top-ups
+Get 1.7% cashback on nearly anything excluding Grab top-ups which get 0.3% instead.

 Tier 1 / Tier 2 users